-This 10-step guide will break down the biggest factors that are changing how the world works and what to do about them.
+This 10-step guide, divided into 3 sections, will break down the biggest factors that are changing how the world works and what to do about them.

 Digital disruption is one phenomenon that reflects just this.

-Keeping up with digital disruption will require your literacy and proficiency with technology to be not only extensive, but also dynamic.
+Keeping up with digital disruption requires your literacy and proficiency with technology to be not only extensive, but also dynamic.